Estimation of partial rankings from sparse, noisy comparisons: Methods

 \subsection{Partial Rankings}

 As discussed in Sec.~\ref{sec:intro}, a limitation of standard MAP estimation for the BT model is that it lacks a mechanism to handle partial rankings.
 In principle, one could apply a heuristic to assign the same rank to nodes $i$ and $j$ when their scores satisfy $\abs{s_i-s_j}<\epsilon$ for some small $\epsilon$.
 However, this approach does not offer any statistical justification for grouping $i$ and $j$ together (i.e., whether the observed score difference is simply due to statistical noise).
 Alternatively, one could apply 1D numerical clustering to the final score values, but this approach would not account for the significance of score differences in the context of the model's likelihood or prior.
+More principled approaches have been developed for 1D numerical clustering of the scores by applying $L1$ regularization to the adjacent score differences~\cite{masarotto2012ranking}, analogous to the fused lasso \cite{tibshirani2005sparsity}.
+This \emph{ranking lasso} has been extended in a number of different ways to increase its flexibility for different applications \cite{fan2001variable, zou2006adaptive,masarotto2012ranking, tutz2015extended, vana2016computing, varin2016statistical, tutz2015extended, jeon2018sparse, tutz2015extended, hermes2024joint}.

+Despite their widespread application, regularized ranking models suffer from significant drawbacks.
+The most obvious is the need to tune the lasso penalty parameter, which requires us to fix the level of sparsity a-priori, forcing the groupings in a predefined way and complicating the interpretation of the inferred parameters.
+Furthermore, as mentioned previously, maximum likelihood estimates for the Bradley-Terry model (and general Bradley-Terry-Luce family of models) without a score prior can be difficult and computationally expensive to perform, although considerable work has been dedicated to developing efficient algorithms~\cite{hunter2004mm, maystre2015fast, agarwal2018accelerated, nguyen2023efficient, newman2023efficient}.
+Also, as pointed out in~\cite{pearce2024bayesian}, uncertainty quantification can be hard to perform in lasso-based methods~\cite{fan2001variable}, and prior knowledge on the number or size of the rank groups cannot be incorporated.

+Many of these issues can be resolved by resorting to Bayesian approaches.
+However, these approaches generally require Monte Carlo estimation, which can be slow for estimation~\cite{davidson1973bayesian, caron2012efficient}.
+In~\cite{pearce2024bayesian}, Pearce and Erosheva propose the Rank-Clustered Bradley-Terry-Luce (RC-BTL) model, a Bayesian method based on the use of a spike-and-slab prior~\cite{mitchell1988bayesian, george1997approaches, ishwaran2005spike} to induce parameter fusion.
+Unlike other methodologies, Pearce and Erosheva's model requires neither the specification of the number or sizes of the rank cluster nor the tuning of lasso-type penalties, while exploiting conjugacy relationships for estimation of the full posterior.
+However, this model still requires the selection and tuning of a series of hyperparameters, among which is setting the expected number of rank clusters.
+Although this choice can be advantageous, as it allows the user to tune the desired level of rank clustering, poor choices of this parameter could potentially introduce unwanted biases in the inferred results.